henshin/filebuster/README.md

 Also right now I have these 4 things on my mind to check out once I have the time:
  - use File::Map to load dictionaries since it should be more memory efficient
  - when the initial request returns 302, quit and warn the user or perform follow redirects on every request
- - create a seperate file with the list of ignored directories when using recursive search
+ - create a separate file with the list of ignored directories when using recursive search
  - when limiting the line size, it would be a nice feature to read the columns from "stty size" command and adjust the number of chars accordingly.
 Right now the lenght is fixed and might not work for small terminals

 ### Thanks